-A tablet or phone is basically a computer, after all.
-You can still open emails that potentially lead to scam phishing sites, click on risky links, or install sketchy apps that may attempt to harvest your data.
+It depends on whether you've got an Apple or an Android tablet or smartphone.
+But remember that a tablet or phone is basically a computer, after all: you can still open emails that potentially lead to scam phishing sites, click on risky links, or install sketchy apps that may attempt to harvest your data.

 Ready to protect your phone or tablet?
 Read our reviews of the best mobile security apps

 Apple iPhones and iPads don’t tend to fall prey to viruses.
 But you can still be vulnerable to scam websites and the risk of a lost or stolen device.
 Security apps can help in these circumstances.

 Do Android phones and tablets need security apps?

 If you use an Android phone or tablet, it’s worth installing an app to protect yourself.
 The Android operating system isn’t quite as secure as Apple iOS, since you can install apps from non-official sources.
 Phishing scams and lost devices are extra risks.

 Below, we explain the main types of risk for tablet or phone users, and how a mobile security app can protect you against such threats.